homeextent/yardlii-plugin/readme.txt

 3. Users list with Badge column & profile badge preview

 == Changelog ==
+= 3.7.3 =
+* Chore: Removed 'ACF User Sync' feature from the UI and admin panel [cite: 2773-2776, 2824-2825, 2828-2829].
+* Note: The feature is now considered deprecated and is only accessible if the `YARDLII_ENABLE_ACF_USER_SYNC` constant is defined [cite: 817-823].

 = 3.7.2 =
 * Fix: Corrected JavaScript typo that prevented 'Advanced' tab sections from opening.